Vent Cleanup or CPU Fan Cleanup

 Protect the screen

-If you are in the habit of storing papers between the screen of your laptop and the keyboard it is possible to scratch the screen from the paper.
-This can create an extremely large repair bill that you would be left with.
+If you are in the habit of storing papers between the screen of your laptop and the keyboard, it is likely for it to scratch the screen.
+This can leave you with an extremely large repair bill .
 Avoid this as much as possible to ensure that your screen is protected.
-Learning how to properly care for your laptop is really quick and easy, but will certainly allow your laptop to last much longer.
-As long as you are willing to take some basic precautions for your laptop, you are going to enjoy a lot of usage.
+Learning how to properly care for your laptop is really quick and easy and will allow your laptop to last much longer.
+As long as you are willing to take some basic precautions for your laptop, you will get a lot more usage.

 Initial charging and discharging